- Credibility:

 Dr. Martin Luther King Jr. Park and Family Entertainment Center, 1219 W. 76th St.

 The Park District’s MLK Park and Family Entertainment Center is hosting skating events Saturday through Monday.
 There will be special skating sessions and pricing.
 On MLK Day, there will be an early-bird skate or bowl event and mystery character skate or bowl event.
-The schedule is online.
+The schedule is online

-Listen to “It’s All Good: A Block Club Chicago Podcast”:
+Listen to the Block Club Chicago podcast: